 The present document compiles progress reports on CMP, presented during the 12th Meeting of the ACCOBAMS Scientific Committee in November 2018.
 It aimed at providing the Parties with the progress reports regarding CMP of those four species, keeping in mind that those versions still need to be completed with contributions from key players in the ACCOBAMS area.
-In this respects, expert workshops will be organized by the end 2019 to finalize fin whales and Risso's Dolphins CMP.
+In this respects, expert workshops have been organized end of 2019 for drafting fin whales and Risso's Dolphins CMP.